Blezzing/blezz/README.md

 As it is possible to execute shell scripts from Blezz almost any action imaginable is possible.

 ## Install
-Compile with make and copy to bin directory with make install
+Compile with make and copy to `/usr/bin` directory with make install

 ```
 make